astronauticsnow.com

 Popular instructional videos on space mission design and orbital mechanics, space and rocket history, and other space related topics, with hundreds of thousands of views during recent years.
 The total number of views of all Mike's videos approaches one million.

-list of videos on satellite orbits List of videos as pdf
+list of videos on satellite orbits List of selected videos as pdf

 First USC student micro-satellite